-What to expect from a Tesco collection
+Tesco: What to expect from collections

 How much food would I collect from my local Tesco?

 The amount of food varies on each collection from store to store, and day to day.
 If it was the same amount each day, Tesco would stock less in store...
 Luckily, the store will estimate the amount and type of food before each collection.
 However, please note this is an estimation and might change depending on whether the store sells any of the food last minute.
+Please remember that you do not have to accept all food that is offered to you in your Tesco collection.
+If there is too much food, or the food is of a low quality then you are free to refuse any items.

 Tesco estimates the amount of food in ‘number of trays’.
 A tray generally refers to one of Tesco’s green plastic boxes used for home delivery and you might have seen them in-store in the produce section.